THE EBRE LANGUAGE

 Energy Center.
 The letter aleph refers to the first energy center of a human being.
 This energy vortex or center begins just above the perineum or floor of the pelvis and extends downward between the legs a few inches.

 Adonai means Lord, or the first manifestation of divinity.
 It is one of the names of God in the Bible.
-Once again, it begins with the aleph because it refers to the beginning, and before God there was a void or emptiness.
+It begins with the aleph because it refers to the beginning, and before God there was a void or emptiness.

-Bet is the second letter.
-It corresponds to B, the second letter in the English alphabet.
+Bet is the second Ebre letter.
+It looks and is pronounced the same as the second Hebrew letter and corresponds to B, the second letter in the English alphabet.

-Gender and meaning.
+Gender.
 Bet is a feminine letter.
-It is the second letter and twoness is always feminine in this ancient language.
+It is the second letter and twoness is a feminine concept.